 Teachers may add to the list by typing a Version #, or by clicking Browse to see a list.
 Judges will see the PDF corresponding to the Version # the teacher chooses here.
-Please contact Jena Kemmerer at jena.kemmerer@education.ohio.gov with questions.
+Please contact Whitney Short with questions.

 Application Judging & Finalist Selection